sudo-d4s3/advent-of-cyber-2022/README.md

     more userlist.txt

 With this command we can dump the contents of the file and find the password for "santahr" is: `santa25`

+## Day 5

+This one is all about bruteforcing.

+The first question want's us to find the vnc password.
+Since we can see how many characters the password is we can process the rockyou wordlist to only have passwords that have 8 characters.

+    grep -E "^.{8}$" rockyou.txt | sort > rockyou-8char.txt

+This oneliner uses regex to select the beginning of the line eight of any character and the end of the line.
+It then sorts it and puts it in a new file

+We can then use that new wordlist in hydra to automate the bruteforcing

+    hydra -P rockyou-8char.txt vnc://<IP> -V -f

+This gives us the password `1q2w3e4r`

+The last question wants us to grab the flag on the desktop of the remote box.
+Theres nothing fancy here you just login using the password and the wallpaper has `THM{I_SEE_YOUR_SCREEN}`